Jathurshan0330/P300_Speller_Data_Analysis/README.md

-# 1DCNN + RNN Hybrid Architecture for P300 Detection
+# 1DCNN + RNN Hybrid Classifier for P300 Detection

 ## Our analysis on P300 Speller data and proposed method to detect P300 potential as follows: